aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/30-hello-cdk/200-lambda.md

 ## A word about constructs and constructors

-As you can see, the class constructors of both `CdkworkshopStack` and `lambda.Function` (and many other classes in the CDK) have the signature `(scope, id, **kwargs)`.
+As you can see, the class constructors of both `CdkWorkshopStack` and `lambda.Function` (and many other classes in the CDK) have the signature `(scope, id, **kwargs)`.
 This is because all of these classes are __constructs__.
 Constructs are the basic building block of CDK apps.
 They represent abstract